ai-cfia/nachet-frontend/TESTING.md

 and the new one expands.

 **Expected Results:**
-- [ ] Only the clicked row expands upon selection, revealing the top 5 classification results.
+- Only the clicked row expands upon selection, revealing the top 5 classification results.
-- [ ] Upon selecting another row, the previously expanded row collapses automatically, and the new one expands to show its top 5 results.
+- Upon selecting another row, the previously expanded row collapses automatically, and the new one expands to show its top 5 results.

 **Actual Results:**
-- [ ] Describe the actual behavior observed when performing the test steps.
+- Describe the actual behavior observed when performing the test steps.

 **Pass/Fail:**
-- [ ] Pass if only one row expands at a time and the expansion toggles between rows correctly.
+- Pass if only one row expands at a time and the expansion toggles between rows correctly.
-- [ ] Fail if multiple rows can be expanded simultaneously or if the toggling does not work as expected.
+- Fail if multiple rows can be expanded simultaneously or if the toggling does not work as expected.

-### Test 2: Accuracy and Display of Top 5 Results
+### Test 2: Display Accuracy of Top 5 Results

+**Objective:** Verify the accuracy and correct display of the top 5 classification results in an expanded row.

 **Preconditions:**
-- [ ] A row in the RESULTS table is expanded to show the top 5 classification results.
+- A row in the RESULTS table is expanded to show the top 5 classification results.

 **Test Steps:**